-Namely, Wagyu cattle metabolize fat internally, meaning that fat is seamlessly integrated with muscle tissue .
+Namely, Wagyu livestock metabolizes fat internally, meaning that fat is seamlessly integrated with muscle tissue .

 In contrast, Wagyu beef has this marbling interwoven in intricate patterns throughout the cut of meat.

-While American Wagyu is often Wagyu cattle having crossbred with Angus cattle, this produces a subpar cut of meat in relation to a purebred Wagyu cow due to these unique genetic properties .
+While American Wagyu is often Wagyu livestock having crossbred with Angus livestock, this produces a subpar cut of meat about a pure Wagyu cow due to these unique genetic properties .

 That is not to dismiss American Wagyu.
 It has a more traditional beefy taste, which translates into a more effortless dining experience for people unfamiliar with the sweet taste associated with purebred Wagyu.

-Surplus to the purity of Wagyu cattle to achieve this marbling is the conditions in which the cattle are raised.
+Surplus to the purity of Wagyu livestock to achieve this marbling is the conditions in which the cattle are raised.

 Namely, they are raised in an environment with little stress, as stress creates cortisol which degrades the quality of the beef .

-This is achieved by raising the cattle in open-air farms with ample space, clean water, controlled sound levels, minimal interactions between cattle seen not to enjoy each other’s company.
+It is achieved by raising the cattle on open-air farms with ample space, clean water, controlled sound levels, and minimal interactions between cattle seen not to enjoy each other’s company.

 Finally, the rating system of Wagyu beef is based on the Japanese system, where graders study the science of meat quality for three years.

-This grading usually holds Wagyu at an A4 or A5, which are considered well above the USDA’s prime rating!
+This grading usually holds Wagyu at an A4 or A5, which are considered well above the USDA’s excellent rating!

 All of the above results in a cut of beef that is significantly more expensive than any of its competitors, with a single cow alone fetching upwards of $30 000!